Does a home equity loan require an appraisal?

 If you’re looking to tap some cash to fund a home improvement project, consolidate debt, or cover an emergency expense, the financial reprieve you need could be at your front door.
-That’s because the average homeowner has $140,000 in available home equity, according to Black Knight, which could be accessed to fund financial goals you have on the horizon.
+That’s because the average mortgage holder has $185,000 in available home equity, which could be accessed to fund financial goals you have on the horizon.

 But first you need to find out how much equity you have in your home—which, in part, relies on getting your home appraised.
 To get an idea beforehand, try this quick back-of-the-envelope calculation: Your Home Value minus Your Current Mortgage Balance.
 Most lenders will let you borrow up to 85% of that equity.
-With Discover Home Loans, you are able to borrow less 90%.
+With Discover® Home Loans, you can borrow up to 90%.

 So, how quickly and easily can you access your cash?
 One of the biggest holdups is often the appraisal for home equity loans.
-This fact may leave you wondering: Do all home equity loans require an appraisal?
-And, perhaps more important, are all home appraisals the same?
-What comes next are answers to all your appraisal questions—and maybe even a way to speed up the process.
+This fact may leave you wondering: do you need an appraisal for a home equity loan?
+And, maybe more importantly, are all home appraisals the same?

 Do all home equity loans require an appraisal?

-In a word, yes.
-The lender requires an appraisal for home equity loans—no matter the type—to protect itself from the risk of default.
-If a borrower can’t make his monthly payment over the long-term, the lender wants to know it can recoup the cost of the loan.
+Yes.
+Lenders require an appraisal for home equity loans—no matter the type—to protect themselves from the risk of default.
+If a borrower can’t make monthly payments over the long-term, the lender wants to know it can recoup the cost of the loan.

-An accurate appraisal protects you—the borrower—too.
-An inflated appraisal value can leave you owing more than a home is worth, which can cause a borrower to go underwater financially when it comes time to, say, relocate for a job promotion or repair damage after a natural disaster.
+An accurate appraisal protects borrowers too.
+An inflated appraisal value can leave you owing more than a home is worth, which can cause a you to go underwater financially when it comes time to sell or renovate.

 The AVM: the fastest, easiest appraisal for home equity loans

-Automated valuation method—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
+Automated valuation model—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
 The estimates you see on popular real estate sites are examples of AVM assessments.
-Discover Home Loans also uses an AVM when devising an appraisal for home equity loans.
+Discover Home Loans uses an AVM when calculating an appraisal for home equity loans.

-How an AVM works: An AVM pulls historical MLS data to uncover recent and historical average and median home sales data, as well as broader neighborhood trends, which are culled from income trends, nearby points of interest, and the ratio of owner-occupied versus investor owned properties.
+An AVM pulls historical MLS data to uncover recent and historical average and median home sales data, as well as broader neighborhood information culled from income trends, nearby points of interest, and the ratio of owner-occupied versus investor-owned properties.

-The amount of available residential real estate data has exploded in recent years, particularly as more and more information is housed online.
-This means data aggregators and artificial intelligence (AI) algorithms have access to home-valuing information in real time and can swiftly make appraisal adjustments as new homes are bought and sold.
-This robust supply of time-sensitive data can sometimes replace the need for a full or walk-through appraisal requiring an interior inspection of the property, which often adds time and money to the home equity loan process.
+The amount of available residential real estate data has exploded in recent years, particularly as more and more information is available online.
+This means data aggregators and artificial intelligence algorithms have access to home-valuing information in real time and can make appraisal adjustments as new homes are bought and sold.
+This robust supply of time-sensitive data can sometimes replace the need for a full or walk-through appraisal requiring an interior inspection of the property that can add time and costs to the process.

-The AVM is a fast and easy way to value a home, which means a homeowner can quickly find out how much can be borrowed, sometimes in a matter of a few short seconds.
+The AVM is a fast and easy way to value a home.
+This makes it possible for a homeowner to find out how much can be borrowed, sometimes in just a few seconds.

-Despite its more advanced technology, AVM can’t drive by to view the state of your home’s exterior or step inside and assess the value of your kitchen upgrade.
-(At least not yet!
-Thanks to recent photo and drone-based technology, some of this information is on the way.)
+Despite its more advanced technology, AVM can’t drive by to view the state of your home’s exterior or view inside and assess the value of your kitchen upgrade (yet!).
 Without the ability to capture that incremental information, you may want to have an extra conversation with your lender if special or unique qualities about your home could add significant equity.

-Pro tip: To make sure your home is valued as favorably as possible, dig into your neighborhood’s data on the major online realtor sites or access your town’s public property records.
-Look for comps that may not be accurate (e.g., a rash of home additions that aren’t included in public home values) and prepare to discuss undocumented trends with your lender.
+To make sure your home is valued as favorably as possible, dig into your neighborhood’s data on the major online realtor sites or access your town’s public property records.
+Examine properties comparable to your and prepare to discuss undocumented trends that you notice with your lender.

 The “drive-by” hybrid offers a middle ground

 Falling somewhere in between an AVM and walk-through appraisal, is a hybrid, called a drive-by appraisal.
-The method is officially known as a BPO, or a broker’s price opinion, and uses combination of both valuation types.
-What happens is an appraiser will pull up to your home and take exterior photos to assess the condition of your property and neighborhood.
+The method is officially known as a broker’s price opinion or BPO.
+It uses a combination of both valuation types.
+With a BPO, an appraiser will pull up to your home and take exterior photos to assess the condition of your property and neighborhood.

-This method is generally faster than the walk-through appraisal, but not as swift as the AVM method as it still takes time to schedule an appraiser’s appointment and wait for the report.
-A drive-by may establish an estimated value of a property, but it’s not as thorough as a regular, interior appraisal of a home, as it’s generally based on the view from the street.
+This method is generally faster than the walk-through appraisal, but not as swift as the AVM method since it still takes time to schedule an appraiser’s appointment and wait for the report.
+A drive-by may establish an estimated value of a property, but it’s not as thorough as an interior appraisal of a home, as it’s generally based on the view from the street.

-Pro tip: For the most favorable result, boost curb appeal by trimming hedges, planting flowers, and even re-painting or replacing a front door before the hybrid appraisal is conducted.
+If you’re expecting a drive-by appraisal, consider boosting your home’s curb appeal by trimming hedges, planting flowers, and even re-painting or replacing a front door before the appraisal is conducted.

 A walk-through appraisal’s comprehensive approach

-The most conservative lenders will require a full home appraisal for a home equity loan despite the expensive and more time-consuming process.
-Just like when you first purchased your home, this method requires you to pay for a mortgage-company approved appraiser, who will identify your home’s specific upgrades, deficiencies and condition compared to neighboring homes.
-This fee can be in the several-hundred-dollar range.
-(Discover Home Loans does not charge a fee for the AVM appraisal method.)
+The most conservative lenders will require a full home appraisal for a home equity loan despite the expensive and time-consuming process.
+Just like when you first purchased your home, this method requires you to pay for an appraiser approved by your mortgage lender., This professional will identify your home’s specific upgrades, deficiencies and condition compared to neighboring homes.

-Pro tip: Be sure to declutter the inside, make any necessary home repairs and enhance your curb appeal before the appraiser arrives.
-If you’re really looking to boost value, consider home renovations that have a high cost-to-value ratio (a master suite addition and major kitchen remodel typically enhance resale value the most).
+Be sure to declutter the inside, make any necessary home repairs and enhance your curb appeal before the appraiser arrives.
+If you’re really looking to boost value, consider home renovations that have a high cost-to-value ratio—master suite additions and major kitchen remodels typically enhance resale value the most.